aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 - Under APIs, find and click on the access API
 - Under resources go to the access api {user_id+} get method
 - Then click on test
-- Enter one of `lob-user-a` or `lob-user-b` as the user_id path
+- Enter one of `user-lob-a` or `user-lob-b` as the user_id path
 - Click on the test button
-- Copy the presigned url returned in the response
-- Consume it in our simulated on-premise windows app
+- You will get a presigned url, however it won´t work if pasted in your local computer´s browser.
+For url consumption and end to end testing follow the steps in the [Extra section](#extra)

 ![ApiGatewayTesting](images/TestingApiGatewayConsole.png)